Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 \section{Introduction}

 The Kerr family of spacetimes has metrics solving the vacuum Einstein equations (VEE)

-with $R_{\mu\nu}$ being the Ricci curvature tensor of the spacetime.
-An important step towards establishing the validity of weak cosmic censorship conjecture is to prove the Kerr black hole stability conjecture, i.e., to show that the Kerr family of spacetimes is stable as solutions to VEE against small perturbations of initial data.
-Before approaching this full nonlinear problem, the null geodesic equations, the scalar wave equation, the Maxwell equations and then some proper linearization of VEE are a sequence of models with increasing accuracy for the nonlinear dynamics.
+with $\mathrm{R}_{\mu\nu}$ being the Ricci curvature tensor of the spacetime.
+An important step toward establishing the validity of weak cosmic censorship conjecture is to prove the Kerr black hole stability conjecture, i.e., to show that the Kerr family of spacetimes is stable as solutions to VEE against small perturbations of initial data.
+Before approaching this full nonlinear problem, the scalar wave equation, the Maxwell equations and then some proper linearization of VEE are a sequence of models with increasing accuracy for the nonlinear dynamics.

 In this paper, we consider the Maxwell equations for a real two-form $\mathbf{F}_{\alpha\beta}$: